April 1, 2025

 Transcriptions

 The adoption of mobile devices has changed the way people consume content.
-According to Statista, 95% of global users access the internet via smartphones.
+According to Statista, 95% of global users access the internet via smartphones as of 2023.

 On a mobile device, vertical videos are just easier to watch—you don't need to turn the device and it takes advantage of the entire screen's real estate.
 As a result, many social media platforms, including Instagram, TikTok, and Snapchat, have embraced vertical videos as their primary format.

 What does that mean for creators and businesses?
-Since most social media platforms prioritize vertical videos, creating content in this format can help you potentially reach a larger audience while creating a more immersive experience and driving better engagement.
+Since most social media platforms prioritize vertical videos, creating content in this format can help you potentially reach a larger audience while creating a more immersive experience and driving better engagement rates.
+Converting horizontal videos to vertical format has become an essential skill for maximizing content performance.

 And while we still watch YouTube videos, TV, and visit the movie theater from time to time, when we want a full-screen, immersive experience on a mobile device, we need vertical videos.

-Three basic approaches to make a horizontal video vertical
+How to make a horizontal video vertical: 3 methods

-If you’re looking for ways to make a horizontal video vertical, there are three basic approaches: you can crop the video, put the horizontal video on a vertical background, and change the video’s orientation.
-Let’s look at the pros and cons of each approach.
+If you're looking for ways to make a horizontal video vertical, there are three basic approaches: you can crop the video, put the horizontal video on a vertical background, or change the video's orientation.
+Each method preserves different aspects of your original video quality.
+Let's look at the pros and cons of each approach.

 1. Crop the video